InsightDataScience/wiki-content/content/statsd/statsd.md

 <metricname>:<value>|<type>
 ```

-So the simplest way to send in metrics from your command line if you have StatsD running with the default UDP server on localhost would be:
+So the simplest way to send in metrics from your command line if you have StatsD running with the default UDP server on localhost is:

 ```
 echo "foo:1|c" | nc -u -w0 127.0.0.1 8125